camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 3.1.1.
 Scope and Problem Statement

-CAMARA APIs may need to return negative, partial, or unknown business outcomes even when a request is syntactically valid, authenticated, authorized, and processed successfully (HTTP 2xx).
-Without explicit guidance, CAMARA APIs have historically modeled these cases inconsistently, for example using boolean-only results, implicit meaning via empty payloads, or HTTP 4xx codes for data unavailability.
+CAMARA APIs already return negative, partial, or unknown business outcomes under HTTP 2xx and model them in different ways (explicit enums, booleans, nullability, presence/absence rules).
+This section describes legitimate patterns for such modeling and introduces optional refinements (`contextCode`, `contextMessage`) to improve consistency across APIs.

 #### 3.1.2.
 Core Principles

 The following principles apply to modeling business-level outcomes in successful responses:

-* HTTP `2xx` responses indicate that the request was valid and processed; they MAY still represent negative, partial, or unknown business outcomes.
+* HTTP `2xx` status codes indicate that the request was valid and processed; they MAY still represent negative, partial, or unknown business outcomes.
-* Business-level outcomes SHOULD be modeled explicitly in the response body rather than inferred from missing data or encoded as errors.
-* APIs that can yield multiple business outcomes SHOULD expose a mandatory, typed primary outcome field (for example `status`, `verificationResult`, `availability`, or `responseStatus`) defined as an enum or closed set of values.
+* APIs SHOULD explicitly define and document how business outcomes are represented in successful responses (for example via explicit outcome enums, documented nullability, or documented presence/absence rules), and MUST NOT rely on undocumented inference from missing data.
-* APIs MAY add optional refinement fields derived from the primary outcome field name, such as:
+* APIs MAY add optional context fields to provide additional information about the outcome:
-  * a machine-readable `<baseName>Reason` (typed enum), and
+  * `contextCode` — a machine-readable code providing additional context
-  * a human-readable `<baseName>Message` (free-text string).
+  * `contextMessage` — a human-readable explanation providing additional context
+* These optional context fields are additive and MUST NOT be the only way to interpret the business outcome of a successful response.
+* Outcome semantics (success, failure, partial, unknown, not applicable) MUST remain visible via the API's domain-specific response semantics and MUST NOT be moved into `contextCode` or `contextMessage`.
-* HTTP `4xx` status codes MUST be reserved for true request errors (invalid input, unsupported identifier, authentication/authorization failure, or contract/configuration mismatches).
+* HTTP `4xx` status codes SHOULD be reserved for true request errors (invalid input, unsupported identifier, authentication/authorization failure, or contract/configuration mismatches).
-* Inability to determine or provide data for a valid request (for example, data not available, device not reachable, information unknown) SHOULD be expressed via the explicit outcome field in a `2xx` response, not as a `4xx` error.
+* Well-designed modeling of business-level outcomes in `2xx` responses can reduce the need to define `4xx` responses for otherwise valid requests.

+This guidance primarily applies to new APIs and new MAJOR versions; existing APIs may evolve towards it over time (see Section 3.1.5).

 #### 3.1.3.
-Recommended Outcome Pattern
+Recommended Modeling Pattern

 The recommended structural pattern for business-level outcomes consists of:

-* A **mandatory primary outcome field** representing the business result (for example `status`, `verificationResult`, or `outcome`).
+* A **domain-specific primary outcome field** representing the business result, where needed (for example `status`, `verificationResult`, `availability`).
+The field name and values are defined by the API based on its domain.
-* An **optional machine-readable refinement field** named consistently with the primary outcome (for example `statusReason`, `verificationResultReason`, or `outcomeReason`).
-* An **optional human-readable message field** named consistently with the primary outcome (for example `statusMessage`, `verificationResultMessage`, or `outcomeMessage`).
+* An **optional `contextCode` field** — a machine-readable code providing additional context about the outcome.
+Values SHOULD be constrained and documented by the API (OpenAPI enum is recommended).
+Values may include:
+  * CAMARA-wide codes (if defined in future Commonalities releases)
+  * API-specific codes following CAMARA conventions (`API_NAME.SPECIFIC_CODE` in SCREAMING_SNAKE_CASE)
+  * Provider-specific codes if agreed contractually.
+Provider-specific codes SHOULD be namespaced to avoid collisions.
+* An **optional `contextMessage` field** — a human-readable explanation providing additional context.

+**Client interpretation:** `contextCode` and `contextMessage` are supplementary.
+They MUST NOT be the only way to interpret the business outcome of a successful response.
+The API specification MUST define how the business outcome is determined from the response payload (for example via explicit outcome enums, documented nullability, or documented presence/absence rules).

 Note that:
-* The concrete field names are API- and domain-specific.
+* The primary outcome field name is API- and domain-specific.
-* The example names (`outcome`, `outcomeReason`, `outcomeMessage`) used in this section are illustrative only.
-* The pattern SHOULD be applied consistently within a given API.
+* Not all APIs need to introduce a new primary outcome field; existing fields may already express the outcome clearly.
+* The `contextCode` and `contextMessage` names are standardized across APIs that choose to adopt them.

+**Legitimate patterns for outcome modeling:**

+CAMARA APIs use the following patterns to express business-level outcomes.
+Both are valid; the choice depends on the API's domain and existing contract.
+The optional `contextCode`/`contextMessage` fields can be used with either pattern:

+* **Explicit outcome enum:** Introduce a domain-specific enum field (for example `tenureStatus: KNOWN | UNKNOWN | NOT_APPLICABLE`) and make the data field conditional or nullable, present only when the outcome is KNOWN.
+* **Nullability/presence rules:** Where compatible, make the data field nullable or optional and document that `null` (or absence) represents unknown/unavailable.
+Use `contextCode`/`contextMessage` to explain why (for example privacy restriction, data not available).

 #### 3.1.4.
 Example

-The following OpenAPI schema demonstrates the recommended pattern:
+The following OpenAPI schema demonstrates the explicit enum approach.
+The primary outcome field (`status` in this example) is domain-specific and illustrative.
+APIs using nullability/presence rules would omit this field and document the semantics of `null` or absent values instead:

 ```yaml
 components: